matrix-org/matrix-spec-proposals/proposals/2399-reporting-no-key-sent.md

   - `m.no_olm`: an olm session could not be established.
 This may happen, for example, if the sender was unable to obtain a one-time key from the recipient.
 - `reason`: A human-readable reason for why the key was not sent.
-If there is a `code`, this should be a human-readable representation of `code`.
-The receiving client should only use this string if it does not understand the `code` or if `code` is not provided.
+The receiving client should only use this string if it does not understand the `code`.

 An `m.room_key.withheld` event should only be sent once per session; the recipient of the event should assume that the event applies to all messages in